CUH Logo

 A pelvic floor contraction is performed by closing and drawing up your front and back passages.
 Imagine you are trying to stop yourself from passing wind and at the same time try to stop the flow of urine.
 The feeling is one of ‘squeeze and lift’.

 You can do this lying, sitting or standing.
 You can see if you are contracting the correct muscles by standing in front of a mirror and if you are contracting the correct muscle you will see the penis and testicles lift.
+Start gently, and stop if it hurts.

-• Pull in your tummy muscles excessively
+• Do not pull in your tummy muscles excessively.

-• Squeeze your legs together
+• Do not squeeze your legs together.

 • Muscles only develop when you challenge them to work harder than normal.
-This will be different for everyone
+This will be different for everyone.

-• Develop a habit of bracing your pelvic floor muscles gently during everyday activities (lifting, carrying and during strenuous exercise) and particularly during any task which might challenge the bladder or put pressure through the pelvis
+• Develop a habit of bracing your pelvic floor muscles gently during everyday activities (lifting, carrying and during strenuous exercise) and particularly during any task which might challenge the bladder or put pressure through the pelvis.

 • Do not exercise using the pelvic floor muscles to stop and start the flow of urine as it may interfere with normal bladder emptying.